helloxms/Udacity_CarND_Capstone/CarND-Capstone/README.md

 ### 3. Traffic Light Detection Node

 #### Edit tl_detector/tl_detector.py
-	1. there are two condition simulater light and real traffic light. we set a Bool param use_ground_truth to check the condition.
+	1. there are two conditions: simulater light and real traffic light. we set a Bool param use_ground_truth to check the condition.

-	* In simulater light.
+	* In simulater condition.
 	we get light position and light state from /vehicle/traffic_lights node
 	* In real light condition